confluentinc/ksql/docs/concepts/ksql-architecture.rst

       GROUP BY card_number
       HAVING count(*) > 3;

-The KSQL engine translates the DML statement into a Kafka Streams application, which reads the source topic continuously, processes records, and when the condition is met, writes records to the output topic.
+The KSQL engine translates the DML statement into a Kafka Streams application.
+The application reads the source topic continuously, and whenever the ``count(*) > 3`` condition is met, it writes records to the ``possible_fraud`` table.

 KSQL Parses Your Statement
 ==========================

-parser creates an Abstract Syntax Tree
+To express your DML statement as a Kafka Streams application, the KSQL engine starts by parsing the statement.
+The parser creates an abstract syntax tree (AST).
+The KSQL engine uses the AST to plan the query.

-KSQL statement parser is based on `ANTLR <https://www.antlr.org/>`__ and is implemented in the
+The KSQL statement parser is based on `ANTLR <https://www.antlr.org/>`__ and is implemented in the
 `io.confluent.ksql.parser <https://github.com/confluentinc/ksql/tree/master/ksql-parser/src/main>`__
 package.